Logo

 Adderall Addiction and Dependence

-Building up tolerance is part of addiction and dependence.
-Snorting Adderall causes users to become tolerant of the effects of the drug.
-They may need to consume more of the drug to get the high they felt when they first started.
-Continuing to consume more of the drug can lead to an overdose.
+Building tolerance is part of addiction and dependence.
+Snorting Adderall can make individuals less affected by the drug.
+They may up their drug intake to get the high they felt when they first started.
+Continuing to consume more of the drug can harm the brain and can lead to potentially fatal side effects, like an overdose.

 Health Risks of Snorting Adderall

-Side Effects of snorting Adderall can include:
+Side effects of snorting Adderall can include:

 • Dizziness